hackerschoice/hackerschoice.github.io/segfault/down/index.md

 Segfault.net is meant for the community and to support new talents.
 These new talents are not using https://shell.segfault.net.
 They know how to get a GUI on Segfault by other means.

 It's an IQ test.
-It separates the imbeciles from the talents.
+It separates the talents from the imbeciles.

 ---
-*Bug Bounty guys, Miners, AI boyz, DDoS kiddos, xray-abusers, ....
+*Bug Bounty, Miners, Bots & AI boyz, DDoS kiddos, xray-abusers, ....
 Segfault is not for you.
-Grow up. 🤣*
+Grow up.*🤣

 ---

-We may enable https://shell.segfault.net agaom if we hear some good reasons.
+We may enable https://shell.segfault.net again if we hear some good reasons.
 SSH access to segfault.net remains open and free for all.

 Yours Sincerely,